Concerns around the sustainability of Australia’s international higher education exports are starting to emerge for two connected reasons.

 For governments, the rapid emergence of such stark trends across the sector may support the need for more diligent market stewardship.
 The Financial Services Royal Commission has highlighted how misaligned incentives and a culture focussed on growth and profit can undermine the value proposition to customers, and cause providers and their agents to behave inappropriately.
 The fact that such significant issues have emerged in the banking and finance sector, a much more regulated sector than international education, should be cause for concern.

-This op-ed was originally published in The Australian on Wednesday, 29 August.
+This article was originally published in The Australian on 29 August 2018.

 Download the full paper 'Sustainable growth in international higher education' via the button below.